MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-wsl.md

 > [!IMPORTANT]
 > This feature is in public preview.
 For more information, see [Public preview in Microsoft Intune](../fundamentals/public-preview.md).

-## Resources
+## Requirements

-These resources are required to create your custom compliance script.
+These resources are required to create your custom compliance script:

 - [Intune WSL plug-in](https://github.com/microsoft/shell-intune-samples/blob/master/Linux/WSL/IntuneWSLPluginInstaller/IntuneWSLPluginInstaller.msi): Use the example Powershell script to get the installation package file for the Intune WSL plug-in.